Boroboroton: Description

 The Boroboroton is described as a tattered futon (a Japanese sleeping mat) who comes to life at night.
 It rises up into the air and throws its (former) owner out of bed, then begins to twine around the head and neck of the sleeper with the intent of strangling him.

 Background

 The Boroboroton belongs to a specific group of yōkai: the Tsukumogami (付喪神).
 Tsukumogami are various yōkai derived from manmade objects, such as kitchenware, tools and everyday accessories, that have become alive, either through possession by spirits or ghosts, or through constant use for at least 90 to 100 years.
 Tsukumogami of this last origin often appear as new, or otherwise pristine condition despite their age.
-Boroboroton will come to life when feeling ignored or needless.
+Boroboroton will come to life when feeling ignored or unneeded.
 As some kind of revenge (and out of frustration), they float through the rooms of inhabited houses at night and try to strangle any sleeping person they can find.
 Alternatively, they meet with other Tsukumogami and throw noisy parties or they leave the house and stroll around in search of other companion beings.